pvcraven/web-development-class/source/tutorials/word_press/word_press.rst

     sudo service mysql start

-You should be able to now log in with ``mysql -u root -p`` and contiue the tutorial.
+You should be able to now log in with ``mysql -u root -p`` and continue the tutorial.

 Resetting The Wordpress Database User Password
 ----------------------------------------------